 Rods media or semi - parabolic action: We advise you to start with this, since they have a balance between distance and fairly balanced presentation.

 Parabolic or slow action: Finally, they are rods in which the distance is more limited and in windy conditions the cast is more complicated, its best virtue is the presentation, delicate and subtle for those suspicious fish and with fishing pressure.
+Check our detailed guide on types of fishing rod here.

 Fly Fishing Reels